 • Write foundational content – like tutorials that introduce your readers to your affiliates.

-• Then also write out-of-the-box content that also includes information about your affiliates.
+• Then write out-of-the-box content that also includes information about your affiliates.

-I applaud every blogger who takes the time to monetize their blog.
-It takes a lot of time, set up, and research.
+I applaud every entrepreneur who takes the time to monetize their website.
+It takes a lot of time, setup, and research.

-But after you monetize your blog, it’s not just… sitting there waiting for something to happen.
+But after you set up the monetization systems, you can not just sit there waiting for something to happen.

-You need to really understand your audience, their likes, their behaviors… when you understand that, you can really tweak your monetization strategy to cater to your audience.
+And for that, you must understand your audience, their likes, and their behaviors.
+When you understand that, you can tweak your monetization strategy to cater to your audience.

-I’m a huge advocate of tracking what works for your blog, learning more about your audience, and revising your strategy based on what you learn.
+I’m a huge advocate of tracking what works for your site, learning more about your audience, and revising your strategy based on what you learn.

 But…how can you find out more about your audience?